Anna, a cohort, speaks at a podium in front of a projected slideshow.

 Ilham Siddiq

-Ilham’s research focuses on the long-term outcomes of post-disaster residential construction and livelihood programs implemented in response to the 2004 earthquake and tsunami damage sustained in Aceh, Indonesia.
+Ilham’s research focused on the long-term outcomes of post-disaster residential construction and livelihood programs implemented in response to the 2004 earthquake and tsunami damage sustained in Aceh, Indonesia.

 Jessica Talbot headshot